core-coin/go-core/README.md

 ### Programmatically interfacing gocore nodes

 As a developer, sooner rather than later you'll want to start interacting with `gocore` and the CORE network via your own programs and not manually through the console.
-To aid this, `gocore` has built-in support for JSON-RPC based APIs and `gocore` specific APIs.
-These can be exposed via HTTP, WebSockets, and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).
+To aid this, `gocore` has built-in support for JSON-RPC-based APIs and `gocore` specific APIs.
+These can be exposed via HTTP, WebSockets, and IPC (UNIX sockets on UNIX-based platforms, and named pipes on Windows).

 The IPC interface is enabled by default and exposes all the APIs supported by `gocore`, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.